diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 2/02 - React  List & Keys.md

 // src/components/ImprovedMovieList.js
 import React, { Component } from 'react';
 import ImprovedCard from './ImprovedCard';
-import shortid from 'shortid';

 class ImprovedMovieList extends Component {
   //  we use `constructor` as we pass movies through props to set the as `state` value
   //  Even though  there is a use case for this pattern,
   //  Setting initial state from the props is an anti-pattern,
-  //	and componentDidUpdate lifecycle method should be used insted constructor(props) {
+  //	and `componentDidUpdate` lifecycle method should be used insted constructor(props) {
     super();
     this.state = {